-There are few computer accessories as cool as mechanical keyboards.
+There are few computer accessories as heralded as mechanical keyboards.
 Not only do they provide you with a better level of accuracy and responsiveness than a membrane keyboard, but they also just feel cool underneath your fingertips.
-And even better, a mechanical keyboard is significantly easier to clean than their membrane keyboard counterparts.
+And even better, a mechanical keyboard is significantly easier to clean than its membrane keyboard counterparts.

-But that doesn’t mean that you don’t need to take care when you do decide you need a keyboard cleaning.
-Despite (or because of) all the advantages of mechanical keyboards, they tend to be far more expensive than membrane keyboards, so the last thing you want to do is cause damage when you’re cleaning keyboard models.
-We’ll show you how to clean keyboard models properly and make sure you know how to regularly maintain your mechanical keyboard so you won’t have to keep cleaning it as regularly.
+But that doesn’t mean that you don’t need to take care when you do decide your keyboard needs cleaning.
+Despite (or because of) all the advantages of mechanical keyboards, they tend to be far more expensive than membrane keyboards, so the last thing you want to do is cause damage when you’re cleaning your keyboard.
+We’ll show you how to clean mechanical keyboard models properly and make sure you know how to regularly maintain your mechanical keyboard so you won’t have to keep cleaning it as regularly.

 They say an ounce of protection is worth a pound of cure, and that’s as true for cleaning your electronic devices as it is for anything.
 If you make a regular habit of cleaning up mechanical keyboards once a week, you can ensure it will last for years to come (and avoid having to more thoroughly service it with regularity).
 And you can complete the regular maintenance process in a time span of just a few minutes.
 Here’s the cleaning process you should use every week or two.